 Our online trainer will guide you through the recognition process one simple step at a time.
 They will ask you some questions to prove your knowledge on each subject, and then ask you to demonstrate your skills from your own computer.
 Providing references, your resume or work history, and examples of work you have done can also help the recognition process and our trainer will give you opportunities to include these as evidence.

-You don’t have to know it ALL to enrol in a skills recognition course.
+You don’t have to know it ALL to enroll in a skills recognition course.
 For every subject that you CAN prove your skills, we can give you a nationally recognised credit in that course.
 So even if you don’t quite have all the skills, we can provide you with credits on the subjects that you do, and offer training on anything you might need further assistance with.

 Before you enrol in the course, please view our Student Handbook for our policies on refunds, privacy and more.